Federal funding grant programs:

 Expressions of interest for the Production and Commissioning Fund are ongoing: A list of recipients including a short description of their projects can be viewed here.

-The STS Commemorative Grants program is designed to preserve Australia’s wartime heritage and to involve people throughout the nation in a wide range of projects and activities that highlight the service and sacrifice of Australia’s servicemen and women in wars, conflicts and peace operations, and promote appreciation and understanding of the role that those who served have played in shaping the nation.
+The Saluting Their Service Commemorative Grants program is designed to preserve Australia’s wartime heritage and to involve people throughout the nation in a wide range of projects and activities that highlight the service and sacrifice of Australia’s servicemen and women in wars, conflicts and peace operations, and promote appreciation and understanding of the role that those who served have played in shaping the nation.

 Two categories of grants are available under the STS program:

 - Community Commemorative Grants (CCG) – Grants up to a maximum of $4,000 are available for community-based commemorative projects and activities.
 This includes, for example, the building of community memorials and the preservation of wartime memorabilia that is significant locally but is not necessarily nationally significant.

 - Major Commemorative Grants (MCG) – Grants in excess of $4,000 are available for projects and activities that are significant, usually from a national, state or territory perspective and that contribute to Australia’s understanding of its wartime heritage and honour the service and sacrifice of its servicemen and women.

 For further information, please contact the Commemorative Grants Section in the Department of Veteran’s Affairs National Office on 1800 026 185 or email email@example.com.

 The Australian Government is inviting organisations through a restricted non-competitive process to apply for grant funding under the Building Excellence in Support and Training program from 1 July 2018 to 30 June 2019.